CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 ## Configure a demo cluster

-### To create a parallel cluster, a yaml file needs to be configured that is unique to your account.
+### To create a parallel cluster, a yaml file needs to be created that is unique to your account.

 An example of the yaml file contents is described in the following Diagram: